knpuniversity/blog/symfony-reproducer.md

 ***TIP
 Occasionally, even we Symfony devs make mistakes (gasp!).
-Creating a reproducer is a great learning experience, helps narrow down the bug and (yes) occasionally helps us realize that it wasn't a bug at all, but a a misconfiguration or mistake in our own app.
+Creating a reproducer is a great learning experience, and helps narrow down the bug and (yes) occasionally helps us realize that it wasn't a bug at all, but a a misconfiguration or mistake in our own app.
 ***